Hope Winch: Biography

 Winch was born in the vicarage in the village of Brompton, just outside Northallerton in North Yorkshire, where her father Reverend George Winch was vicar of the village's St Thomas' Church.
 Her mother, Elizabeth Maude Winch (née Crofton) was the daughter of Thomas Buston Crofton, also from the village.

 Winch attended the Clergy Daughters' School in Casterton, Kirkby Lonsdale.
-After completing her secondary education, she trained for a year at the Royal Victoria Infirmary in Newcastle upon Tyne, learning practical aspects of pharmacy.She passed the Society of Apothecaries 'Apothecaries' Assistant Examination' in July 1913, achieving the highest marks within her cohort across all three exams of Practical Pharmacy, Materia Medica, Prescriptions and Pharmacy, and Chemistry.
-It is not clear what role she took on next, probably continuing to work at the Royal Victoria Infirmary, although other sources suggest that she might also have spent time working as a dispenser for Dr CR Graham, a surgeon in Wigan.
+After completing her secondary education, she trained for a year at the Royal Victoria Infirmary in Newcastle upon Tyne, learning practical aspects of pharmacy.
+She passed the Society of Apothecaries 'Apothecaries' Assistant Examination' in July 1913, achieving the highest marks within her cohort across all three exams of Practical Pharmacy, Materia Medica, Prescriptions and Pharmacy, and Chemistry.
+It is not clear what role she took on next, probably continuing to work at the Royal Victoria Infirmary, although other sources suggest that she might also have spent time working as a dispenser for Dr. C.R.
+Graham, a surgeon in Wigan.

 Winch then moved to London and studied at the School of Pharmacy of the Pharmaceutical Society of Great Britain, qualifying as a Chemist and Druggist on 30 June 1917.
 She was clearly an extremely able student, and won a Bronze medal for Botany, and Certificates of Honour for both Chemistry and Materia Medica in the Minor Exam.
-This led to her being awarded the Hewlett Exhibition, an annual award, set up in the memory of Mr J Hewlett, a wholesale and export druggist.
+This led to her being awarded the Hewlett Exhibition, an annual award, set up in the memory of Mr. J. Hewlett, a wholesale and export druggist.
 The Exhibition, worth £15, enabled the winner to attend the next session of the Major course at the School.
 The Major exam was an academically-challenging qualification, intended for those pharmacists considering a career in research or as the proprietor of a business.
 Unlike the Minor exam, which was a requirement for inclusion on the PSGB Register and therefore to work as a Chemist and Druggist, the Major exam was entirely voluntary and the subsequent restricted title of Pharmaceutical Chemist was highly-regarded.